fluxninja/aperture/docs/content/reference/configuration/aperturectl.md

 api_key = "api key for the controller"
 ```

 All the fields are required (although the file itself is not).
-See [Configuring aperturectl][configure-aperturectl] for an example on how to configure aperturectl with [FluxNinja Cloud Controller][cloud-controller].
+See [Configuring aperturectl][configure-aperturectl] for an example on how to configure aperturectl with [Aperture Cloud Controller][cloud-controller].

 :::tip